How To Make Au Jus

 Notes

 Pour any leftover Au Jus into an airtight container and pop it in the fridge.
-It’s as simple as storing leftover sauce or gravy.
+Just like you would store any leftover sauce or gravy.

 To reheat, simply pour the sauce into a saucepan and warm over low heat.
 Stir occasionally to make sure it heats evenly.
-In a few minutes, it’ll be just as delicious as when you first made it.
-If it thickens too much upon reheating, feel free to add a splash of beef broth to thin it out.
+If it thickens too much, add a splash of beef broth to thin it out.

 Nutrition